ramses-sas/ramses-sefa-SAS/managed-system/README.md

 3. `web-service` - the **Web Service** is the microservice acting as web frontend for the project.
 4. `restaurant-service` - the **Restaurant Service** is the microservice used to search for restaurants and their menu, and to send each order to the respective restaurant.
 5. `ordering-service` - the **Ordering Service** is the service used to create and process the order made from a user.
-6. `delivery-proxy-service` - the **Delivery Proxy** is the service acting as a bridge to the 3rd party service used for the delivery of the orders, according to the _proxy_ design pattern.
+6. `delivery-proxy-X-service` - the **Delivery Proxy** is the service acting as a bridge to the 3rd party service used for the delivery of the orders, according to the _proxy_ design pattern.
+There is one delivery proxy per 3rd party delivery service.
-7. `payment-proxy-service` - the **Payment Proxy** is the service acting as a bridge to the 3rd party service used to process the payment of the orders, according to the _proxy_ design pattern.
+7. `payment-proxy-X-service` - the **Payment Proxy** is the service acting as a bridge to the 3rd party service used to process the payment of the orders, according to the _proxy_ design pattern.
+There is one payment proxy per 3rd party payment service.

 Furthermore, there are additional directories containing utilities for the execution: